riverrun/comeonin/README.md

 This library is intended to make authorizing users more straightforward.

-At the moment, it only supports Bcrypt.
+At the moment, it only supports bcrypt.

+In the future, we might also support sha512_crypt, pbkdf2_sha512, and / or scrypt, depending on demand.

 ###Usage